pingcap/docs/tidb-cloud/select-cluster-tier.md

 When you connect to a Developer Tier TiDB cluster via standard connection or when you create a database user, you must include the prefix in the user name and wrap the name with quotation marks.

-For example, if the prefix for your cluster is `3pTAoNNegb47Uc8` and your database user name is `test`, you need to use `'3pTAoNNegb47Uc8.test'` to connect to your TiDB cluster.
+Take the default `root` user an example.
+If the prefix for your cluster is `3pTAoNNegb47Uc8`, you need to use `'3pTAoNNegb47Uc8.root'` to connect to your TiDB cluster.

 To get the prefix for your cluster, take the following steps: